 In Germany, football is without doubt one of its most important national sports.
 Football is easily the largest sport in Germany, with millions of participants at all levels.
-However, some towns are very much ‘football towns’, and, for us, there really is no better alternative in Germany for a football fan that the city of Dortmund.
+However, some towns are very much ‘football towns’, and, for us, there really is no better alternative in Germany for a football fan than the city of Dortmund a dream for every fan.
 You might have heard of their hometown club, Borussia Dortmund.
 For many people visiting, even with an escort in Dortmund, it’s a trip to the famous Westfalenstadion that is high up on the list of things to do!

 Football is the primary passion of the largest city on the Ruhrgebiet, and it’s easy to see why.
 This was once a thriving industrial town, enriched by coal, steel, and fantastic beers.
 While the steel mills no longer buzz all day and the mines are shut down, the city has become a bit of a tech hub and still has some of the best breweries in all of the region.
 For many though, it’s the football that you come for and the football that you stay for.